Looking for the best online teaching platforms to teach online classes?

 Honestly, I go back and forth between which one I think is best–both offer a ton of resources and helpful tools to instructors.

 For the purposes of this particular post, just know that either one is a good option when you are looking to create a course where you have the freedom to set your own price and have control over your email list.

 The biggest issue with using these platforms is that you are entirely responsible for marketing your classes and attracting students.

-You can create your course once, add your lessons to Teachable or Thinkific to sell directly, and also then go and post it on Skillshare and Udemy if you like!
+You can create your course once, add your lessons to Teachable or Thinkific to sell directly, and also then post it on Skillshare and Udemy if you like!

 Your classes become available through multiple different access points!
 That's called leveraging your work and turning it into a multi-sourced income stream!

 I posted it in multiple locations and brought in income from various sources using the same content.
 I encourage you to do the same if it makes sense for your business.

-Which course platform are you thinking of trying first?
-Do you have other platforms that you love?
-Leave me a comment below and let me know!
+Which online course platform are you thinking of trying first?
+Do you teach online using other platforms now mentioned above?